Bani57/logisticsPickupDelivery/README.md

 Additionally, the auction directory contains 2 more subfolders:
 - agents, that contains the agents compiled
-- tournament, that contains some tournament configurations because this last agent were supposed to compete in a tournament with the bidder agents written by the course attendants.
+- tournament, that contains some tournament configurations (the agent we submitted for this exercise was supposed to compete in a tournament with the bidder agents written by the other course attendants).